sandeshkhadka10/PropertyRental/README.md

 - **User-Friendly Interface:** Modern, intuitive UI built entirely with JavaScript and Next.js.
 - **Search & Filter:** Easily find properties by location, price, property type, and more.
 - **Pagination:** Quickly navigate through large numbers of listings with seamless pagination.
+- **Bookmark Properties:** Logged-in users can bookmark/save their favorite properties for quick access later.
 - **Google Authentication:** Secure, one-click sign-in and sign-up via Google for faster access and improved security.
 - **Contact Integration:** Connect directly with property owners or agents.
 - **Map Integration** (if implemented): Visualize property locations on an interactive map.